 ( For the Greater Glory of God )

-Is The Divine Mercy a false devotion ?
+Comparing The Divine Mercy

-The Divine Mercy and the Sacred Heart devotion were made by God to co-exist.
+The Divine Mercy and the Sacred Heart devotions were made by God to co-exist.
 Each devotion was intended for a different audience and a different time period in history.
 The Divine Mercy is not fully appreciated until you apply it to the "end-times" situation that is fast approaching.

 If you believe that the Divine Mercy devotion is false or unnecessary, then you are saying that God allowed it to be approved as false for some reason.
 If you say it has evil intent, then you are saying that God allowed the evil intent for some reason.
 What reason?
-There is no reason for God to allow it as false, but there great reason for the devil to want people to believe it as false.
+There is no reason for God to allow it as false, but there is great reason for the devil to want people to believe it as false.
 The opponents say the devotion takes away from the devotion of the Sacred Heart of Jesus and is unnecessary.
 This implies that most everything about the Divine Mercy devotion should be covered by the Sacred Heart devotion.
-450 page diary of St Faustina vs. 3-4 letters by Margaret Mary.
+The 450 page diary of St Faustina vs. 3-4 letters by Margaret Mary.
 Opponents also claim that more graces are likely granted to a soul doing the Sacred Heart of Jesus devotion, which is likely true since that devotion is 3-5 times more difficult and time consuming.
 Nobody is stopping anyone from doing the Sacred Heart devotion for more graces.
 The validity of the Divine Mercy prayers were never in question, thus, graces for the Divine Mercy devotion will be awarded as Jesus sees fit, and because it is easier, it will likely be done more often.

 , when many sinners will be converted.
 We know that evil deceives with lies.
 The lie is that the Divine Mercy devotion is false.
-If the devil gets people to believe it to prevent the spread of the devotion to those who need it, he has deceived them from many graces.
+If the devil gets people to believe it, to prevent the spread of the devotion to those who need it, he has deceived them from many graces.
 Read further to see more differences.

 There are two very distinct differences between these two devotions.
 The first difference is the intended timeframe of use and the second is the target audience.
 The Sacred Heart of Jesus didn't specify a specific timeframe of use.
 It is just as valid now as it was in the 17th century for those who wish to use it.
 However, one part of the Sacred Heart devotion worked better in the past than it does today.
 The image of the Sacred Heart of Jesus was displayed in the home to help keep families praying nightly together and to grow their spiritually.
 In other words, to keep families together, targeted to mostly devout praying Catholics.
 In today's world, most families can't even eat together, let alone pray together.
-They are completely fractured and broken far beyond needing prayers to help hold them together, we need the "Illumination of Conscious - Warning" from God to knock some sense into all of us and show us how we have failed so we can amend our lives.
+They are completely fractured and broken far beyond needing prayers to help hold them together, we need the "Illumination of Conscience - Warning" from God to knock some sense into all of us and show us how we have failed so we can amend our lives.
 The Divine Mercy devotion was written specifically for the "End-Times" and mainly for sinners, when the Warning will knock everyone (all people of the world) to their knees.
 Do you think non-Catholics and hardened sinners are going to make nine consecutive confessions with holy communion (in the state of grace) on the first Fridays of the month?
 It isn't going to happen that fast.
 Repentant sinners need a simple devotion that they can understand and complete with ease.
 God knew this and had to start the ball rolling back in the 1930's to get it to this point by now.

 The Divine Mercy devotion, including the full diary of St. Faustina, is 200 times more detailed in size and scope than the Sacred Heart of Jesus.
 So how could the Sacred Heart devotion cover all the aspects of the Divine Mercy?
 Jesus specified everything about the Divine Mercy Image, from the stance, the feet position, the hand positions, the merciful gaze, the rays, the garment color, the title and wording was all specified.
 The Sacred Heart image was never described to Margaret Mary.
 It evolved over time by other people with different ideas.
 Opponents of the Divine Mercy say that the Divine Mercy Image is "creepy looking" and not as natural looking as the Sacred Heart.
 I agree.
 The church approved versions of the Divine Mercy Image are really, really poor.
 St. Faustina cried at seeing the original paintings.
 I feel that this was God's intent to have it watered down, so to speak, until now.
 The images you find today are vivid and inviting, just when they are needed most to attract people's attention in today's graphical computer age and for the "End-Times."